ODIN Deepreason™

 The AI Hallucination Problem in Enterprise

 Enterprise AI faces a reliability crisis.
-Even frontier models hallucinate at rates that create unacceptable business risk:
+Even frontier models hallucinate at rates that create unacceptable business risk.

 Context Hallucination Rate Source

-GPT 5.2 / Claude on general tasks 1.5% – 10%+ Industry benchmarks 2025
+General tasks 1.5% - 10%+ Industry benchmarks 2025

-Legal AI research tools (RAG-based) 17–33% Magesh et al., Stanford HAI 2024
+Legal AI research 17 - 33% Stanford HAI 2024

 Training Data Blind Spots

-Every model has gaps based on what it was trained on
+Every model has gaps based on what it was trained on.

 Architectural Biases

-Different model architectures interpret information differently
+Different architectures interpret information differently.

 Confidence Without Calibration

-Models present uncertain claims with false confidence
+Models present uncertain claims with false confidence.

 No Self-Verification

-Models cannot reliably detect their own errors
+Models cannot reliably detect their own errors.

-ODIN's architecture inverts the standard AI workflow.
+ODIN inverts the standard AI workflow.
 Instead of generating and hoping, ODIN generates, challenges, verifies, and arbitrates.

 1